AElfProject/aelf-learn/docs/sign-in.md

 # Portkey Sign In

+## 1. Introduction

+Portkey is the first AA wallet from aelf's ecosystem, migrating users, developers and projects from Web2 to Web3 with DID solution.

+The following example demonstrates how to integrate with Portkey wallet using `@portkey/detect-provider` npm package.

-## 1. Create a sample project using react
+## 2. Create a sample project using react

 In a terminal: